- Need gas-powered tree cutter?

 Frequently earning high marks on chainsaw rating sites, it is the perfect saw for if you have a big yard or piece of property and you regularly need to do a lot of clearing work.

-To ensure continuous lubrication, the 455 has an automatic chain oiler.
-It also has a side-mounted tensioning system that lets you adjust the chain tension quickly.
+To ensure continuous lubrication, the 455 comes with an automatic chain oiler.
+Additionally, it features a side-mounted tensioning system that lets you adjust the chain tension quickly.

 If power and reach are what you are looking for in a chainsaw, the Husqvarna 460 deserves a close look.